MennaTullahTaha/AlgoDsSearchEngine/README.md

 3. Run bundle install command from terminal
 4. start the server using rails s command

-* The Website Link for heroku: To Be Added
+* The Website Link for heroku: https://algo-ds-search-engine.herokuapp.com/
 ```

 ## Help